State retrieval beyond Bayes' retrodiction: Conclusions

 \section{Conclusions}

 In the present work, we addressed the problem of finding an optimal strategy for the retrieval of a state after the evolution induced by a physical map.
-We assumed to have a full characterisation of the physical map on the system (given for classical systems in terms of a left stochastic matrix, and for quantum systems in terms of a CPTP map) and we \ms{wanted} to find a physical transformation ascribable to the reverse transformation.
+We assumed to have a full characterisation of the physical map on the system (given for classical systems in terms of a left stochastic matrix, and for quantum systems in terms of a CPTP map) and we \ms{wanted} to find a physical transformation ascribable to some reverse transformation.

-To this end, we postulated five physically motivated conditions that all retrieval maps should satisfy: \eqref{ax:1}~they are physical; \eqref{ax:2}~on invertible maps they completely recover the original state; \eqref{ax:3}~ they perfectly retrieve a fiducial state $\pi$; \eqref{ax:4}~the transformation $\tilde \Phi \Phi$ mapping forward and backwards is detailed balanced; and \eqref{ax:5}~the eigenvalues of $\tilde \Phi \Phi$ are positive.
-We showed that both the Bayes inspired reverse, in the classical case, and the Petz recovery map, in the quantum one, satisfy all these conditions.
+To this end, we postulated five physically motivated principles that all retrieval maps should satisfy: \eqref{ax:1}~they are physical; \eqref{ax:2}~on invertible maps they give the inverse; \eqref{ax:3}~ they perfectly retrieve a fiducial state $\pi$; \eqref{ax:4}~the transformation $\tilde \Phi \Phi$ mapping forward and backwards is detailed balanced with respect to $\pi$; and \eqref{ax:5}~the eigenvalues of $\tilde \Phi \Phi$ are positive.
+We showed that both the Bayes inspired reverse, in the classical case, and the Petz recovery map, in the quantum one, satisfy all these principles.

 After giving a parametrisation of the maps compatible with the requirements above, we defined a retrieval to be a transformation $\R$ associating to the pair $\Phi$ and $\pi$ a state retrieval map $\tilde\Phi$.
 In this context, the map $\R$ corresponding to the Bayes inspired reverse and the Petz recovery takes a particularly simple form: namely, it corresponds to the identity on the coefficients parametrising the possible retrieval maps.